mahes-a/StagingBuild/README.md

     <img width="194" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/0cdf861e-1277-4a8b-afbe-bbf4ccf8b1a6">

-  *Please note the tutorial uses conversation memory scope throught the composer for simplicity and brevity , for your production use case ,use the most apt memory scope , refer [here](https://learn.microsoft.com/en-us/composer/concept-memory?tabs=v2x) for memory scopes and their usage , we build a json using string manipulations and array for simplicity and brevity and we donot use any custom components in this tutorial the bot is designed only for happy path and doesnot handle error sceanrios*
+  *Please note the tutorial uses conversation memory scope throughout the composer for simplicity and brevity , for your production use case ,use the most apt memory scope , refer [here](https://learn.microsoft.com/en-us/composer/concept-memory?tabs=v2x) for memory scopes and their usage , we build a json using string manipulations and array for simplicity and brevity and we donot use any custom components in this tutorial the bot is designed only for happy path and does not handle error scenarios*

 - First step lets Create a Array property to hold user question and answers , coalesce to prevent errors on first time load